 Chester real estate is some of the most expensive in Oklahoma, although Chester house values don't compare to the most expensive real estate in the U.S.

-Chester is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Chester is a great place for families with children to consider.
+First of all, many other families with children live here, making Chester a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Chester has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Chester’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Chester is worth considering.